#

 You can even combine the two in the same search term.

-returns files for work meetings and personal meetups.
+meeting work OR meetup personalreturns files for work meetings and personal meetups.

 You can use parentheses to control the priority of each expression.

-meeting (work OR meetup) personal
+meeting (work OR meetup) personalreturns files that containmeeting,personal, and eitherworkormeetup.

-To exclude, or negate, a word from the search results, add a hyphen (-
+To exclude, or negate, a word from the search results, add a hyphen (-) in front of it:

 You can exclude multiple expressions: